alphagov/accessibility-personas/source/saleem/index.html.md

 Do the following tasks logged in as Saleem:

 1. Read the text.
 Find out when we need to receive your application if you send it electronically.
 2. Watch the video.
-Find out how many people were provided with guide dogs "this year".
+Try to find out how many people were provided with guide dogs "this year".

 Hint: Make sure the volume is switched off.